awilliams-atx/active_record_lite/README.md

 end
 ```

-Without providing the options hash to the `has_many` association above, rQuery would look for a table called `subordinates`.
+Without providing the options hash to the `has_many` association above, Rowboat would look for a table called `subordinates`.

 A `SQLObject` does not store its attributes as instance variables; instead, they are stored in an `attributes` hash.
 This nesting is important because a `SQLObject` has a number of other important instance variables, like column names.

-A key feature of rQuery is lazy assignment of variables.
+A key feature of Rowboat is lazy assignment of variables.
 One important place where this happens is in `SQLObject#columns`; declaring it once as an instance variable keeps

 #### Magic

-rQuery makes an attempt where appropriate to do what you want, not what you say.
+Rowboat makes an attempt where appropriate to do what you want, not what you say.
 This means, for example, deducing an appropriate SQL query.

 ```ruby
   ceru = Gym.new